“Hope on the Street” – an artist’s vital search for his roots

 The sequence is a great example of the type of transparency ARMY has gotten used to receiving from BTS members.
 They have never been afraid to show the process behind the music and performance, the ugliness of fatigue and self-doubt, or the many failures that make up a success.

 To see j-hope moving about his creative process and exploring his limits and desires on his own is revealing.
-It’s a portrait of what it takes to fulfill fiery ambition and creativity, even after a hugely successful career at the top.
+It’s a portrait of what it takes to fulfill fiery ambition and creativity, even after an enormously successful career at the top.

 “Fame and money don’t mean everything, I already know it.
 My work makes me breathe, so I want MORE,” j-hope sings in “More,” a moody grunge rap track and one of the two title songs in Jack in the Box.
 Ambition and drive are also two of the main themes of Jack in the Box, and it’s appropriate that the documentary let us in this crucial moment of j-hope’s life.

-In between, we see the toll that it takes: as the performance draws nears and j-hope works with musicians and dancers during rehearsals, he becomes increasingly nervous.
-Consumed by hyper-concentration, he is unable to eat or sleep — a marathon runner numbing the exhaustion in the last couple of kilometers before finishing a race.
+In between, we see the toll it takes: as the performance draws near and j-hope works with musicians and dancers during rehearsals, he becomes increasingly nervous.
+Consumed by hyper-concentration, he can’t eat or sleep— a marathon runner numbing the exhaustion in the last couple of kilometres before finishing a race.
 It’s almost agonizing to watch.

 Thankfully, the documentary also intersperses footage of his performance at Lollapalooza, or Hobipalooza, as the concert was nicknamed by ARMY.
 Boasting an incredibly satisfying sound mix, these are some of the best moments of the film, where we get to see and hear the results of j-hope months-long labour.

-His performance of “Equal Sign,” a gorgeous song where j-hope expresses some of his most personal values about equality, peace, and solidarity, is an unforgettable musical moment.
-As he reaches the English chorus, and 70,000 fans sign back to him the word “same” with one voice, it is cathartic and emotional as well.
+His performance of “Equal Sign,” a gorgeous and moving song where j-hope expresses some of his most personal values about equality, peace, and solidarity, is an unforgettable musical moment.
+As he sings the English chorus, and 70,000 fans sign back to him the word “same” with one voice, it is cathartic and emotional.

 Some of the lyrics of “Equal Sign,” by j-hope.
 Photo: screen capture Doolset Bangtan Lyrics

 Throughout, one more aspect of j-hope’s character shines: his deep collaborative and respectful nature.
-We see it in the way he greets every staff member at his Jack in the Box listening party in Seoul, attended by a who’s who of South Korean artists and celebrities, or by the way he greets each band member or backup dancer in his crew.
-It’s not as if this is anything new, BTS is known to be the utmost professionals among industry peers, but it is still admirable and wonderful to witness.
+We see it in how he greets every staff member at his Jack in the Box listening party in Seoul, attended by a who’s who of South Korean artists and celebrities, or by how he greets each band member or backup dancer in his crew.
+It’s not as if this is anything new; BTS is known to be the utmost professional among industry peers, but it is still admirable and wonderful to witness.

-Finally, anytime a BTS member appears next to another, the fun and warmth of any solo member or group activity double or triples accordingly.
-J-Hope in the Box is no exception.
-The moment Jimin, j-hope’s bandmate and fellow dancer, travels all the way from South Korea to support his solo concert debut, the mood of the film shifts as if the sunshine has finally appeared.
+Finally, anytime a BTS member appears next to another, the fun and warmth of any solo member or group activity double or triples accordingly. j-hope IN THE BOX is no exception.
+The moment Jimin, j-hope’s bandmate and fellow dancer, travels from South Korea to support his solo concert debut, the film’s mood shifts as if the sunshine has finally appeared.
 Jimin’s presence has a deeper meaning too: only somebody who has experienced what j-hope is going through can truly understand what he’s feeling.

 All lyric translations by Doolset Lyrics.